Jonathan4Kim/finm_32500_group1/Assignment8/README.md

 - `gateway.py` reads `market_data.csv`, replays ticks as a random-walk, and concurrently streams per-symbol sentiment integers.
 It pushes framed byte messages delimited by `b'*'`.
 - `orderbook.py` subscribes to the price stream, initializes `SharedPriceBook`, and updates prices atomically so every strategy process shares the same view.
-- `strategy.py` consumes `SharedPriceBook`, listens to sentiment, runs a short/long moving-average crossover, cross-checks the news signal, and sends JSON orders to the Order Manager.
+- `strategy.py` bundles the reusable `SentimentStrategy` and `WindowedMovingAverageStrategy`, attaches to shared memory, cross-checks both signals, and sends JSON orders to the Order Manager.
 - `order_manager.py` is a multi-client TCP server that validates, logs, and acknowledges orders.
 - `shared_memory_utils.py` hosts the `SharedPriceBook` wrapper plus helper metadata utilities.
-- `main.py` is intentionally empty—per the assignment we start each process explicitly so logs stay isolated.
+- `main.py` now orchestrates the four processes end-to-end, tracking throughput/latency benchmarks for Gateway, OrderBook, and Strategy.

 ### Message Protocols